Anezka9650/Reyes-Resume/index_2027.md

 ## Education

 `Expected 2024`
-__Mathematical Sciences with emphasis on Statistics__,Minor in Economics
+__Mathematical Sciences with emphasis on Statistics__,Minor in Economics.

 - Brigham Young University-Idaho